musthak-s/my-first-project/README.md

-# my-first-project
+# About my first project on GitHub

-This is my first project on GitHub
+This project helps to understand the features of the GitHub.